Best Sugar Cookie Recipe EVER

 - Preheat oven to 350° F.

-- In the bowl of your mixer cream butter and sugar until smooth.
+- In the bowl of your mixer cream butter and sugar until smooth, at least 3 minutes

 - Beat in extracts and egg.